 Stretching before your workout activity is the equivalent of a knight in shining armor taking off all of their armor and getting off their horse to go battle a dragon.
 You leave yourself exposed and vulnerable.

-- Recurring pain when running
+- Recurring pain when running or other physical activities

 - You can not seem to stretch enough to get rid of the tightness

 - You get tingling in the legs when you stretch

 - Your tightness comes back